alfatcse/Doctors-Portal-Server/README.md

-# Project Support
 ### Introduction
-Project is the backend of cow online shop for Eid-Ul-Adha.
-This project allows user to create,delete,update and retrive user data.Also create,delete,update and retrive cow profile data.
-This also support post and get order data.
+This Project is the backend of Doctors's Portal where a user can register as a patients or doctor.Patient can book an appointment for a service by making a successful payment for the service.
+A doctor can publish individual slots for service.
+Doctors can view patients who has booked the appointment along with the payment status.
-### Project Support Features
+### Project Features
 * User Account can created.
 * Public (non-authenticated) users can access all cows profile
 * Cow profile can be created.